 A candidacy statement must be submitted.
 It consists of a short essay (maximum 400 words) on the applicant's qualifications for a graduate degree in speech-language pathology.
 Statement prompt: Explain why you should be among the select group that is chosen for this educational and career opportunity.

-For Fall 2014 admission, there is only the Campus track option.
-The Distance Track graduate curriculum is being restructured, so we will not be admitting students in it for Fall, 2014.
+For Fall 2015 admission, there is only the Campus track option.
+The Distance Track graduate curriculum is being restructured.
+The distance track will start again with the Fall 2016 class.

 7. English language proficiency